Kyle-F-Brooks/i_simpa_scripts/README.md

 **Administrator controls are required to install any of these tools**

 1. Download the desired tools by pressing the "Code" button at the top of the screen and then "Download ZIP"
-2. Open the I-Simpa folder usually located at C:\Program Files\I-SIMPA\UserScript
+2. Open the I-Simpa folder usually located at C:\Program Files\I-SIMPA\
-3. Paste the tool folder into the user script folder **Note:** recp_res_tool goes into the ..\I-SIMPA\SystemScript folder and replaces the one already contained within.
+3. Paste the UserScript, SystemScript and libsimpa folders that were downloaded into C:\Program Files\I-SIMPA\ and choose to replace any other versions
 4. Reboot any open instances of I-Simpa

 ## libsimpa